Tanag3r/stratascratch_projects/README.md

 Please note that this section of the project needs more attention and development.
 Two popular dimensionality reduction methods were considered for this project:

 - Principle Component Analysis (PCA)
-- Variance Inflation Reduction (VIF)
+- Top Features (took the number of features required to explain 90% of the variance)

 Recall that dimensionality reduction has two general benefits: model accuracy and compute performance.
-The 'reduced' models were outperformed in terms of accuracy by the 'unreduced' model, with PCA narrowly beating VIF.
-A featureset reduced by PCA also trained the fastest when compared to a VIF-reduced featureset and an 'unreduced' featureset.
+The 'reduced' models were outperformed in terms of accuracy by the 'unreduced' model, with the 'top features' approach beating out PCA.
 #### Step Four: Modeling